-We are required to report the number of buildings and acres surveyed as part of our annual federal grant process.
-The ultimate goal is to eventually have the survey cover the entire state.
-The number of acres surveyed gives a good indication of our progress toward that goal, and the number of buildings surveyed gives us a good indication of our progress when it is compared with previous work.
-Our federally approved comprehensive historic preservation plan mandates recording the broad range of our most significant historic buildings using measured drawings.
-The absolute count of buildings recorded gives us a good benchmark of our progress in recording all of the state's most significant properties.
+We are required to report on the number of buildings and acres surveyed as part of our annual federal grant process.
+The goal is to eventually have the survey cover the entire state.
+The number of archaeology acres surveyed gives a good indication of our progress toward that goal, and the number of buildings surveyed gives us a good indication of our progress when it is compared with previous work.
+The absolute count of buildings recorded gives us a good benchmark of our progress in recording all the state's most significant properties.
 Finally, the cumulative percentage of parishes surveyed allows us to determine how much progress we have made to surveying the entire state.

 The survey program primarily benefits governmental agencies that must conduct an environmental review for federally sponsored or licensed projects.
 It also benefits present and future scholars by enabling them to study the full scope of Louisiana's architectural heritage.
 The survey program also benefits the Historic Preservation staff by providing it with research that enables it to assess properties' significance and eligibility for the National Register.
-Finally, the survey gives a broad understanding of Louisiana's rich architectural heritage, which forms one of the primary building blocks of the Cultural Economy as a recovery tool.
-Recording properties with measured drawings primarily benefits future scholars by providing detailed information about Louisiana's most significant and historic properties.
+Finally, the survey program gives a broad understanding of Louisiana's rich architectural heritage, which forms one of the primary building blocks of the Cultural Economy as a recovery tool by providing detailed information about Louisiana's most significant and historic properties.

-Survey data on acreage and on number of buildings surveyed is reported quarterly by contract surveyors working under federal grants and, at times, by our own staff.
-Acreage is determined using U.S. geological survey 7 1/2 minute quad maps.
-A grid is placed over each map to read the acreage.
-Number of buildings is determined by absolute count and verified by the professional staff.
+Survey data on acreage and on the number of buildings surveyed is reported quarterly because of contract surveyors working under federal grants and submitting cultural resource surveys to our office.
+Acreage is determined using U.S. geological survey 7 1/2-minute quad maps.
+The number of buildings is determined by absolute count and verified by the professional staff.
 The number of buildings recorded with measured drawings is also obtained from quarterly reports submitted by universities as part of our grants program.
-The number of parishes surveyed is compiled from a manual count from our files.
+The number of parishes surveyed is compiled from an electronic database.

 Objective 1 strategies are primarily driven by federal grant funds.
 Therefore, a federal appropriations change would affect the output of these programs.
-The data published annually by the National Park Service on amount of land surveyed is reported not in acres as a unit of measure, but in hectares.
-In addition, the continued progress in achieving this objective is influenced by our department's Outcome Based Budgeting.
+The data published annually by the National Park Service on the amount of land surveyed is reported not in acres as a unit of measure, but in hectares.